bsugg/PumpkinProject/README.md

 properties and links to download them in different file formats is outlined further below.

+### Data Inventory

   - spacingData
-      - 1,259 records containing **all metrics** collected from the 2020 and 2021 Spacing Study
+      - 1,259 total records containing **all metrics** collected from the 2020 and 2021 Spacing Study
   - nitrogenData
-      - 120 records containing **all metrics** collected from the 2021 Nitrogen Study
+      - 618 total records collected from the 2021 Nitrogen Study, of
+        which:
+          - 618 records contain the **weight metric**
+          - 120 records contain **all metrics**
-      - *Note: Since length and diameter were only recorded for a limited number of pumpkins, this data set only contains pumpkins that had all three metrics collected*
+          - *Note: Since length and diameter were only recorded for a limited number of pumpkins, there are limited records with all three metrics available*
-  - nitrogenWeight
-      - 618 records containing weight data collected from the 2021 Nitrogen Study
-  - nitrogenLength
-      - 120 records containing length data collected from the 2021 Nitrogen Study
-      - *Note: Length was only recorded for a limited number of pumpkins*
-  - nitrogenDiameter
-      - 120 records containing length data collected from the 2021 Nitrogen Study
-      - *Note: Diameter was only recorded for a limited number of pumpkins*
   - leafData
-      - 192 records containing **all metrics** collected from the 2021 Leaf Composition Study
+      - 192 total records containing **all metrics** collected from the 2021 Leaf Composition Study

 All clean data files can be found and browsed in the [GitHub repository](https://github.com/bsugg/PumpkinProject/tree/main/CleanData)